lucasattia/drug-surface-MD/README.md

 ## Citation

-If you use this script in your work or find it helpful, we kindly request that you consider citing us.
-A citation will be added when our manuscript is in press.
+If you use this script in your work or find it helpful, we kindly request that you consider citing us:

+Surfactant–Polymer Complexation and Competition on Drug Nanocrystal Surfaces Control Crystallinity Lucas Attia, Dien Nguyen, Devashish Gokhale, Talia Zheng, and Patrick S. Doyle ACS Applied Materials & Interfaces Article ASAP
+DOI: 10.1021/acsami.4c06815